 Eligible businesses will be expected to fund 100% of the project costs upfront.

 Grant awards will be paid in arrears based on the agreed intervention rate and maximum grant within the contract.
-Any expenditure committed or incurred prior to consideration of the application and project approval is entirely at the applicant's own risk.
+Any expenditure committed or incurred in relation to the project, prior to the grant award, will not be eligible.
 The eligible grant amount will be reimbursed on production of receipted invoices / evidence of payment from the business bank account and evidence of delivery / completion of the project.
+Please note that photographic evidence will also be required.
 Grant payments will normally be made in a single payment upon completion.